MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/2024/overview.md

 ## How do I upgrade to Office LTSC 2024?

-Uninstall any existing versions of Office before deploying Office LTSC 2024.
+Uninstall versions of Office before deploying Office LTSC 2024.
 Most Office products installed via Windows Installer (MSI), such as Office 2016, can be removed during the installation of Office LTSC 2024.
 For more information, see [Remove existing versions of Office before installing Office LTSC 2024](deploy.md#remove-existing-versions-of-office-before-installing-office-ltsc-2024).

 ## Additional information about Office LTSC 2024